Monoidal Rips: Stable Multiparameter Filtrations of Directed Networks: Implementation and Experimental Results

 Our goal is to compute the persistent homology of the $p$-Rips filtrations.
 By definition, the monoidal Rips filtration $R_\otimes^t(G)$ includes degenerate simplices with repeated adjacent vertices.
-For example, simplicies on the form $(a,a)$ and $(a,a,b)$.
-By removing such simplices, we obtain a Delta set (or semi-simplicial set) with the same homology groups as the original simplicial set (see, for example, \cite[Proposition~2.5.5.11]{Kerodon}).
+For example, simplices on the form $(a,a)$ and $(a,a,b)$.
+By removing such simplices, we obtain a Delta set (or semi-simplicial set) with naturally isomorphic homology groups by \cite[Theorem~2.1~and~2.4]{goerss2009simplicial}.
+In particular, they have isomorphic persistent homology modules.
 Delta sets are more general than simplicial complexes, but less general than simplicial sets, as they come with face maps but lack degeneracy maps (see \cite[Section~2.4]{friedman2008elementary} for a more detailed exposition).
 By going to Delta sets, we only need to consider non-degenerate simplices.
 In dimensions $0$, $1$ and $2$, they are on the form $(a)$, $(a,b)$, $(a,b,c)$ and $(a,b,a)$ where $a,b,c\in V$.
-For $m$ vertices, we end up with at most $m(m-1)^n$ $n$-simplicies in our filtration.
+For $m$ vertices, we end up with at most $m(m-1)^n$ $n$-simplices in our filtration.
 This results in size complexity $\mathcal{O}(m^{n_{\text{max}}+1})$ for the $p$-Rips filtration where $m$ is the number of vertices and $n_{\text{max}}$ is the maximum homological dimension we are computing.

 To check the condition $\mathcal{L}^G_\otimes(\alpha^*y)\leq t$ we can assume $\alpha$ to be injective, and there are finitely ($n!$) many such injective maps.
 This can be improved by building the filtration iteratively.
 Let $f\colon R^t_\otimes(G)\to P$ be the map sending a simplex to its filtration value, i.e., $f(y)=\max_{\alpha}\mathcal{L}^G_\otimes(\alpha^*y)$ where $\alpha\in\Delta([m],[n])$.
 Now,